-The state of human body 'earning mainly includes parametric design and ε hap for pose modeling.
+The state of human body learning mainly includes parametric design and shape or pose modeling.
 This section gives a brief review of these aspects.

 2.1.
-Parametr' : desig
+Parametric design

-To reduce the complexity of human model and achieve dimension relation, many studies focus on the parametric design of lum in body and related product.
-For example, a feature based preameterization approach of human bodies from the unorganized point cloud is presented in [8].
-Wang et al. [9 investigated a feature-based human model for digital ar parel design.
-Kwok et al. [10] proposed an optimized approximation for the complexes and the shape common base domains in cross parameterization for reducn, with distortion of the bijective mapping.
+To reduce the complexity of human model and achieve dimension reduction, many studies focus on the parametric design of human body and related product.
+For example, a feature based parameterization approach of human bodies from the unorganized point cloud is presented in [7].
+What's more, Wang et al. [8] investigated a feature-based human model for digital apparel design.
+Kwok et al. [9] proposed an optimization algorithm for the complexes and the shape of common base domains in cross parameterization for reducing the distortion of the bijective mapping.

-^{} nother aspect of research is concentrated on the para-"stric design of human-related products.
-For example, an approach for computing planar patterns for compress. n garments is proposed in [11], while Hasler et al. [12] tudied how to estimate the detailed 3D body shape of dressed humans.
+Another aspect of research is concentrated on the parametric design of human-related products.
+For example, an approach for computing planar patterns for compression garments is proposed in [10], while Hasler et al. [11] studied how to estimate the detailed 3D body shape of dressed humans.
 The approach is based on the space of human shapes learned from a large database of registered body scans.
-Li et al. [13] proposed a method for fitting a given 3D garment model onto human models of various body shapes and poses.
-Pons-Moll et al. [14] proposed a method for seamless 4D clothing capture and re-targeting.
-Baek et al. [15] developed parametric human body shape modeling framework for human-centered product design.
-Au et al. [16] addressed the definition, development and application of garment features with an associative feature approach.
-Chu et al. [17] proposed a computational framework for personalized design of the eyeglasses frame based on parametric face modeling.
-Similarly, Huang et al. [18] presented a virtual try-on system based on augmented reality for design personalization of facial accessory products.
+Li et al. [12] proposed a method for fitting a given 3D garment model onto human models of various body shapes and poses.
+Pons-Moll et al. [13] proposed a method for seamless 4D clothing capture and retargeting.
+Baek et al. [14] developed parametric human body shape modeling framework for human-centered product design.
+Au et al. [15] addressed the definition, development and application of garment features with an associative feature approach.
+Chu et al. [16] proposed a computational framework for personalized design of the eyeglasses frame based on parametric face modeling.
+Similarly, Huang et al. [17] presented a virtual try-on system based on augmented reality for design personalization of facial accessory products.

 2.2.
-Human shape and pose modeling
+Human shape/pose modeling

 Many researchers have investigated the human shape and pose estimation.
-For example, Anguelov et al. [2] proposed a data-driven method, Shape Completion and Animation for People (SCAPE), for building a human shape model that spans variation in both subject shape and pose.
-While Hasler et al. [19] presented a learning method for estimating a rigid skeleton for shape and pose.
-A DeepPose method is proposed for human pose estimation based on Deep Neural Networks in [20].
-Shotton et al. [21] proposed a method to predict human pose and the 3D positions of body joints from a single depth image.
-A biomechanical model of the human body to synthesize realistic swimming animation was proposed in [22].
-A retargeting method for human motion to arbitrary 3D mesh models with as little user interaction as possible is presented in [23].
+For example, Anguelov et al. [1] proposed a data-driven method, Shape Completion and Animation for People (SCAPE), for building a human shape model that spans variation in both subject shape and pose.
+While Hasler et al. [18] presented a learning method for estimating a rigid skeleton for shape and pose.
+A DeepPose method is proposed for human pose estimation based on Deep Neural Networks in [19].
+Shotton et al. [20] proposed a method to predict human pose and the 3D positions of body joints from a single depth image.
+A biomechanical model of the human body to synthesize realistic swimming animation was proposed in [21].
+A retargeting method for human motion to arbitrary 3D mesh models with as little user interaction as possible is presented in [22].